 Studying abroad

 How do I plan a semester abroad?
-What exchange places are available?
-When do I have to apply?
+What student exchange places are available?
+When do I have to apply by?
 How can I finance a semester abroad?

-If you are interested in a semester abroad within or outside Europe, you should get an overview of the various exchange programmes at the University of Augsburg as early as possible.
-The search portal "Exchange Opportunities" will introduce you to the various cooperating universities.
+If you are interested in studying a semester abroad either within or outside of Europe, you should gain an overview of all the exchange programmes available at the University of Augsburg as early as possible.
+The search portal “Exchange Opportunities” (Austauschmöglichkeiten) provides an overview of which universities cooperate in exchange programmes with the University of Augsburg.

-In addition, students can obtain even more detailed information at information events organised by the International Office in order to decide which exchange programme, country or university suits them best.
+Students can also obtain more detailed information at information events organised by the International Office, which can help in deciding which exchange programme, country, or university is best suited to your needs.
+Individual concerns can then be clarified in one-on-one advisory sessions.

 Overview of exchange programmes